AutomateThePlanet/Bellatrix-Documentation/docs/android-automation/folder-and-file-structure.md

 MobileTestsGlobalInitialize
 ---------------
 This is the entry point for all tests.
 The methods here are executed only once per tests execution.
-You need it to start and stop some Bellatrix services that you can use in your tests.
+You need it to start and stop some BELLATRIX services that you can use in your tests.

 **Note**: *There are separate sections describing in more details the **AndroidTest** base class and the **App** class.*